Goal: Identify the Most Exciting Product Features

 Although your customer is trying to sell you, they will also be selling to the other customers in the room.
 Watching the interaction among customers is often where you can identify the most important and useful information.
 Who nods in agreement?
 Who shakes their head?
 When?
 Who asks questions?
 About what?
 What messages resonate with other customers?

 One of the more common challenges faced by product teams is focusing on benefits instead of features.
 The advantage of selling the box is that even if your customer has written a feature on their box chances are good that they will sell it by promoting the benefits.

-Note that the Product Box game is an open-ended exercise.
+Note that the Product Box collaboration framework is an open-ended exercise.
 Your customers are in control, and they are free to create the box that they find compelling.
-You can contrast this game with the Buy a Feature game, in which you select and constrain the features that customers purchase.
+You can contrast this framework with the Buy a Feature framework, in which you select and constrain the features that customers purchase.

 Product Box in Action